Reinventing Mashed Potatoes for Weight Loss: Tips & Tricks for a Healthier Plate

 Why Mashed Potatoes Are Good for Weight Loss

-Potatoes have saved entire civilizations from starvation, so there has to be something to them, right?
-They are, in fact, loaded with vitamins and minerals and are full of many essential nutrients that benefit your body.
+Potatoes have saved entire civilizations from starvation, indicating their significant value.
+Indeed, they are loaded with vitamins and minerals, and contain many essential nutrients that benefit your body.

 • Rich in Nutrients